the seduction

 touching "A" means:

-the data never moves. you're not shuffling memory. you're rewriting the routing tables of a fixed topology.
+all of it lands in the same few cache lines. the data never moves. all that changes is the routing tables of a fixed topology.

-for hot caches (thousands of ops/second), you're trading pointer chasing for cache-line-local integer arithmetic. array-backed LRU can be 2-3x faster than pointer-based.
+for hot caches (millions of ops per second), you're trading pointer chasing for cache-line-local integer arithmetic. array-backed LRU can be substantially faster than pointer-based, depending on cache size and access pattern.

 the swiss cheese problem